subomi02/alx-backend-user-data/0x00-personal_data/README.md

 # Personal Data

-This project contains tasks for learning to protect a user's personal data.
+This project was created by Adetunji Olasubomi

 ## Tasks To Complete